appsinacup/godot-softbody2d/README.md

 ## Rigidbody

 * Script: Add a custom script to be added to the rigidbody.
-Eg. `breakable_rigidbody2d.gd` script
 * Radius, collision layer, collision mask, mass, pickable, lock rotation, material override: Rigidbody specific properties.

 # How it works